Donald Trump and the Rise of Alt-Reality Media

 So is public investment an area in which progressives and the incoming Trump administration can find common ground?
 Some people, including Bernie Sanders, seem to think so.

 But remember that we’re dealing with a president-elect whose business career is one long trail of broken promises and outright scams — someone who just paid $25 million to settle fraud charges against his “university.”
 Given that history, you always have to ask whether he’s offering something real or simply engaged in another con job.
-In fact, you should probably assume that […]
+In fact, you should probably assume […]

 Read the Full Article